isabella232/net-redirect-call/readme.md

 As you can see in the above code, it’s super simple to create some pretty nice functionality with just a few lines of code.
 Note that we are replacing the caller id with the number the user dialed; in my case, the Los Angeles number to keep both users’ numbers private.

 ## What’s next?
 This tutorial relies on caller id, which can be a little flaky since the user might not display the caller id.
-In our experience, it still works well with Sinch and many of our customers rely on caller id for their solutions.
+In our experience, it still works well with Sinch, and many of our customers rely on caller id for their solutions.
 Alternatively, you could rent multiple numbers from us (you can determine how many with the maximum concurrent number of calls you need to support) and connect to the right number using destination only.